Terraform Provider

 sso = {

-# Merge SSO users with existing accounts of the same email
+# Merge SSO logins into existing users with the same email

 merge_users = true

-# Allow SSO roles to override a user's existing roles
+# SSO-mapped roles replace the user's existing roles

 allow_override_roles = true